 - Ruler (optional)

-Define the width and length of the cylinder by drawing perpendicular lines with an HB pencil and a ruler, if you need it.
+First, define the width and length of the cylinder by drawing perpendicular lines with an HB pencil and a ruler, if you need it.
 The exact values are not important, but keep in mind that the bigger the drawing, the harder it is to keep the proportions right (but also the smaller it is, the fewer details you can use).
+Keep these lines very light and barely visible—I made mine darker just so that you could see them better.

 Draw more parallel lines between both ellipses, gradually decreasing the distance between them as you get away from the central line.